 Writing Systems: Over the centuries, several different writing systems have been used for Mongolian.
 The oldest is Uigarjin or Uighur script.
-It dates to Genghis Khan's rule during the 13th century (see p.
-2-4 of History and Myth), when Uyghur (a Turkic people) scribes adopted their ancient alphabet for the Mongolian language.
+It dates to Genghis Khan's rule during the 13th century (see History and Myth), when Uyghur (a Turkic people) scribes adopted their ancient alphabet for the Mongolian language.
 With some 26 characters written vertically from left to right, the script was predominant in Mongolia until the 1940s.
-It is still used to write Mongolian in Mongolian-majority regions in China today.
+It is still used to write Mongolian in Mongolianmajority regions in China today.